fbpx

 Are there any other costs to think about when purchasing a green car?

-Yes – as is the case with all cars, you’ll have to budget for costs such as stamp duty, vehicle registration, comprehensive car insurance and other on-road costs.
-If you’re buying an electric vehicle, you’ll also have to consider a charging station in your home to ensure it remains charged when you need it.
+Yes – as is the case with all cars, you’ll have to budget for costs such as stamp duty (if you don’t have an exemption), vehicle registration, comprehensive car insurance (mandatory if you take out a car loan) and other on-road costs.
+If you’re buying an electric vehicle, you’ll also have to consider whether you need to install a charging station at your home.

 Do I have to take out a green loan when buying a green car?

-No – electric and hybrid vehicles can still be purchased with a standard car loan, which may be required if they don’t otherwise meet the eligibility criteria set in place by your lender.
+No – electric and hybrid vehicles can still be purchased with a standard car loan, which may be required if they don’t meet the green loan eligibility criteria set in place by your lender.
 You might also find that in some cases, the standard rate offered by one lender may be lower than the green car loan rate offered by another, so it may be your best option.
-Apply with Savvy and your consultant will help you find the most suitable car loan for your vehicle purchase with the lowest rate.
+Apply with Savvy and your consultant will help you find the lowest rate available for your car and profile.

 Will my interest be fixed or variable?